Best Spine Hospital in Hyderabad, Leading Spine Surgery Hospital

 Minimally Invasive Lumbar Discectomy.

-At PACE Hospitals, our skilled spine surgeons are committed to evidence-based treatment by running comprehensive diagnostic tests to evaluate any injuries and deformities in the spinal cord and proceed with appropriate treatment modalities, minimizing complications and hospital stay and alleviating the quality of life.
-They are apt with advanced minimally invasive procedures, endoscopic spine surgery and diagnostic tests like electromyography (EMG), myelography, discography, nerve conduction studies, Microdiscectomy, and Robotic-assisted spine surgeries to precisely analyze the compression and disc abnormalities and carry out effective surgery.
+At PACE Hospitals, our skilled spine surgeons are committed to evidence-based treatment by running comprehensive diagnostic tests to evaluate any injuries and deformities in the spinal cord.
+We proceed with appropriate treatment modalities that minimize complications, reduce hospital stay, and enhance the quality of life.
+Our team is proficient in advanced minimally invasive procedures, endoscopic spine surgery, and diagnostic tests like electromyography (EMG), myelography, discography, nerve conduction studies, Microdiscectomy, and robotic-assisted spine surgeries.
+These tests precisely analyze compression and disc abnormalities, enabling our surgeons to perform effective surgeries tailored to each patient’s needs.

 1. CT Myelogram: CT myelogram is a comprehensive imaging technique that combines computed tomography (CT) with a contrast dye injected into the spinal canal to improve visualization of the, nerve roots, spinal cord, and surrounding structures.
 This technique is beneficial especially for identifying spinal disorders when other imaging procedures, such as traditional X-rays or MRI, are unclear or not appropriate.